Things to do in and around Bradford/Leeds and surrounding area APRIL 2022

 Lotherton Hall and Bird Gardens LS25 3EB.
 Charges apply.

 Carrying on A64 you can soon be in the historic city of York, which is the capital of Yorkshire.
-It has Roman Walls that you can walk round, and riverside walks.
-Museums include the Yorvik Viking Museum (£13.50 adults, £9.50 child) Castle Museum (£13 adult, £6.50 chid for an annual ticket)and National Railway Museum (Free!)
+You can walk the City Walls and there are riverside walks.
+Museums include the Yorvik Viking Museum (£13.50 adults, £9.50 child) Castle Museum (£13/£14 adult, £6.50/£7 chid for an annual ticket.Cheaper price online.) and National Railway Museum (Free!)
 For those who like retail therapy, there are plenty of shops!

 Moving away from Leeds other places to visit are: